tonethar/IGME-330-Master/notes/ES6-modules-1.md

 3. Give 3 things that could go wrong if you don't use modularized code.
 4. Is the `"use strict"` declaration necessary for ES6 modules to run in strict mode?

-## VII. <a id="section7">Review Exercise
-- Duplicate *canvas-sprites-3-HW.html* and name it **canvas-sprites-4-HW.html**
-- Modify your JS and HTML files to utilize ES6 modules.
-- Everything should work exactly as before.
-- Be sure to delete any unnecessary code from your JavaScript files.
-- **Now you have created a very modern JavaScript application - ES6 classes, inheritance, and modules - cool!**

 <hr><hr>